Supporting water management for the future

 Sustainable water systems

-…we had to make some decisions very quickly about using environmental water … we had good data from CSU … and it allowed us to make a prudent use of public assets in a very timely way and on a large scale.
+…we had to make some decisions very quickly about using environmental water … we had good data from Charles Sturt … and it allowed us to make a prudent use of public assets in a very timely way and on a large scale.

 – Hilton Taylor, Assistant Secretary for Southern Water Use, Aquatic Science & Community Engagement Branch, CEWO

-A program of research at CSU has gathered data from the Murray-Darling Basin and other water systems to help decision-makers and provide information to communities.
+A program of research at Charles Sturt University has gathered data from the Murray-Darling Basin and other water systems to help decision-makers and provide information to communities.
 Led by Robyn Watts and Skye Wassens, a wealth of information has been developed about water system health, including the effects of management interventions and environmental events.

 By providing reliable, independent information, this program of research has contributed to water management planning, empowered communities to participate in decision-making, and been part of efforts to secure vulnerable aquatic species.
 Adaptive management of water has facilitated better and more timely decisions on water flows.